Oita Airport to Fukuoka via Harmony Land: A 5-Day Family Road Trip with Sanrio, Beppu, and Aso (2026)

 Kumamoto Tram with Kids: A Family Guide to the City’s Streetcar Network (2026)

-The Kumamoto streetcar (Kumamoto City Tram) is the easiest way to navigate the city center with kids.
-Single ¥180 fare anywhere on the line, low-floor trams that accept strollers without folding, and stops directly at the castle, Kumamon Square, and most major hotels.
-With kids, mastering the tram saves a day’s worth of taxi fares. … Read more
+The Kumamoto streetcar (Kumamoto City Tram) is the easiest way to cross the city center with kids.
+A single ¥180 fare takes you anywhere on the line, and the low-floor trams accept strollers without folding.
+Stops sit right at the castle, Kumamon Square, and most major hotels.
+For families, mastering the tram saves a full … Read more

 Nishitetsu Pass with Kids: A Family Guide to Fukuoka’s Private Rail and Bus Network (2026)